 If at all possible try to save a certain amount of money so that you won't be financially dependent on the family if things don't work out.
 Bear in mind that you might not be paid for the first fortnight or month, so you will need some money to tide you over, preferably in Euros or US dollars as appropriate.

 Both you and the host-family have expectations towards each other and to the time you will spend together.
 It is vital that both parts act with a positive mind and attitude, and follow the rules described in this information letter.
 Of different reasons it happens that both host family and au pair find it difficult to work things out, even after talking things through.
 If you have acceptable reasons, you have the right to find another family.
 No one will force you to stay somewhere that you do not like, but we cannot change your host family when there is not a real and legitimate reason.
 If there is reason for changing your family, we will be glad to help you.

-Acceptable reasons for changing your host family are as follows
+Reasons for changing your host family are as follows

 You don’t get your salary every month